paulmackinlay/state-machine/docs/04-configure.md

-In this case you need to add the logic for the actions outlined above in individual [StateAction](../src/main/java/com/webotech/statemachine/api/StateAction.java)s and then append them to the `State` as entry actions.
+In this case you need to add the logic for the actions outlined above in individual [StateAction](../src/main/java/com/webotech/statemachine/api/StateAction.java)s and then append them to the `starting` state as entry actions.
 When the `starting` state is entered the actions will execute in the order that they were appended.
 It is important for them to be executed in a predictable order, in this case reading the config from property files (action 1) has to happen before the config is used to connect to a database (action 2).

 Finally, the `completeEvt` is fired (action 3) which causes the state machine to transition.
 Here is